-This bill aims to enhance public safety in Florida through several key provisions.
-It allows first responder amputees to continue serving in their roles if they meet certification requirements without accommodations.
-The legislation establishes the Florida Medal of Valor and the Florida Blue/Red Heart Medal to honor first responders who show exceptional bravery or are injured in the line of duty, with a board appointed by the Governor and legislative leaders to evaluate award applications.
-Additionally, the bill prohibits the use of motor vehicle kill switches, with specific exceptions, and increases penalties for selling kratom products to individuals under 21 years of age.
-It also introduces mandatory minimum sentences for attempted murder against justice system personnel, expands rights for certain individuals to carry concealed firearms, and imposes stricter penalties for depriving law enforcement officers of their equipment.
+This bill aims to enhance public safety in Florida through various provisions that support first responders and law enforcement.
+It allows first responder amputees to continue their service if they meet certification requirements without needing accommodations.
+The bill also establishes the Florida Medal of Valor and the Florida Blue/Red Heart Medal to honor first responders who show exceptional bravery or are injured in the line of duty, with a board appointed by the Governor and legislative leaders to evaluate award applications.
+Additionally, it prohibits the use of motor vehicle kill switches, increases penalties for selling kratom products to individuals under 21, and mandates minimum prison terms for attempted murder against certain justice system personnel.

 Statutes affected: